boris-szl/toni/README.md

 # toni

 A CLI tool to translate JSON locale files based on configuration.
+To save time, locale kv pairs are loaded into GPT and prompted to translate values based on the input language.
+However, empirically GPT fails to translate all existing KV pairs, that are loaded into the prompt, even omitting some of them, which leads to incosistent values across different locale files.
+The margin of error increases by loading larger set of KV pairs into ChatGPT.
+This plugin aims to provide a blazingly fast translation and extension of locales for a given project.

 ## Description